 Best subset card: #331 – “World Series Foes” (Pujols / Hamilton)

 Kudos to Topps with the foresight here!
-These guys now play on the same team, moving places as the back to back “biggest free agent signings” in the past two off-seasons.
-Too bad they won’t be “World Series Buddies” this year, though.
+These guys now play on the same team, moving places as the back to back “biggest free agent signings” in the 2012 and 2013 off-seasons.
 This card beats out a combo card of Mo Rivera and Joe Girardi.

 Favorite action photo: #248 – Kosuke Fukudome